 If you are a Java programmer and are wondering what to read to improve your knowledge of Java or become a better Java developer, then you have come to the right place.

 In this article, I am going to share some of the best Java books ever written.
 These books have withstood the test of time, becoming more and more relevant as the years go by.

-It doesn’t matter if you read them in 2018 or plan on reading them in 2019, you will always have a lot to learn and that’s why I think they are the greatest Java books of all time.
+It doesn’t matter if you read them now or later, you will always have a lot to learn and that’s why I think they are the greatest Java books of all time.

 Personally, I am a big fan of reading books.
 I have hundreds of books and eBooks in my library.
 When I was a kid, I read a lot of comics, including Super Commando Dhruv, who was one of my favorite characters because of the scientific theme in his stories and how he usually defeats his more powerful enemies without any superpower and just by using his intelligence, acumen, and simple knowledge of scientific facts.